trtb/yolo_bho/README.md

 python detect.py --weights faces_opt.pt --source coco/images/val2017/ --save-conf --save-txt --project homemade/coco_head --name val2017 --nosave
 ```

-The resulting bounding boxes are available here:
+The resulting bounding boxes are available here: TODO

+> **_NOTE:_**  Some of the files in train2017.zip contain a 6th value for each bbox, which is confidence score.
+> This is not a problem for the processing chain in next step.

 ## Body and Head matching + orientation